Sometimes kids are hard to cook for. They get into little ruts where all they want to eat is mac-n-cheese or peanut butter and jelly.

 This dinner idea is actually one my kids both agree on.
 And that doesn’t happen often.

 And it’s a perfect dinner idea for Lent.

-Want to know a secret?
-These salmon patties are so quick and easy to whip up, it’s one of my favorite recipes too!
+This easy salmon recipe is so quick and easy to whip up, it will become one of your favorite recipes too!